kemedia/app/README2.md

 2. bug fixes
 3. Change of layout for enhanced user experience

-If you want premium TV service (over 400+ channels) please contact EJ for details.
+For premium TV service (over 400+ channels) please contact EJ for details.

 Have a Great day!